|

 Rimush had already grabbed one of the palanquin's carrying poles

 and was brandishing it at the snarling animal.
-"Go!"

-Legolas turned towards the garden in surprise.
+towards it in surprise.

 across the mosaic floor.
 She caught hold of the metal bars and